Firesphere/silverstripe-graphql-jwt/readme.md

 By default, JWT only supports login.
 As it's tokens can not be disabled, nor used for password changes or resets.

+## Examples

+Example code can be found in the `examples` folder, together with a Postman set of example queries.

 # License

 This module is published under BSD 3-clause license, although these are not in the actual classes, the license does apply: